Project-Sinon/.github/profile/README.md

-# Project Sinon
+# Project Koda

-Project Sinon is an open source initiative focused on rethinking the operating system experience from the ground up.
+Project Koda is an open source initiative focused on rethinking the operating system experience from the ground up.

 ## Projects